helio-fm/helio-sequencer/Docs/getting-started.md

 ![timeline-time-signatures]

-The right-click on the time signature selects all notes of the active track up to the next time signature.
+Right-click on the time signature selects all notes of the active track up to the next time signature.

+If you need to manage complex rhythms, see [this page](getting-polymetric.md).

 #### Key signatures

-Key signatures change the way the rows are highlighted in the piano roll, but this effect can be [disabled](tips-and-tricks.md#ui-flags).
+Key signatures affect the way the rows are highlighted in the piano roll, but this can be [disabled](tips-and-tricks.md#ui-flags).

 ![timeline-key-signatures]

-Apart from that, arpeggiators and a [couple](tips-and-tricks.md#chord-tool) of [other tools](tips-and-tricks.md#quick-rescale-tool) rely on the key signatures to figure out the current harmonic context.
+Apart from that, arpeggiators and a [couple](tips-and-tricks.md#chord-tool) of [other tools](tips-and-tricks.md#quick-rescale-tool) rely on key signatures to figure out the current harmonic context.

 #### Reprise